-The active mode is selected by the EA pin (pin 49 of the pod adapter) during reset signal rise (also sampled on internal reset).
+The active mode is selected by the EA pin during reset signal rise (also sampled on internal reset).

-When using Expanded mode, the code memory can be mapped either to the target or the emulator (with boundaries of 4 Kbytes).
+When using expanded mode, the code memory can be mapped either to the target or the emulator (with boundaries of 4K).
 In expanded mode, addresses are seen on the Port2 and Port0 adapter pins for every bus cycle regardless of where it is mapped.
 The data, however, is read or written to the Port0 pins only for addresses that are mapped to the target.